Find Affordable College Courses

 As a testament to the quality of education it offers, Sinclair Community College also is in the top 15% of our Best Visual & Performing Arts Schools in Ohio ranking.

-Read full report on Visual & Performing Arts at Sinclair Community College
+Full Visual & Performing Arts at Sinclair Community College Report

 $4,472 Average Tuition & Fees

-The excellent programs at Cuyahoga Community College District helped the school earn the #2 place on this year’s ranking of the best visual and performing arts schools in Ohio.
+A rank of #2 on this year’s list means Cuyahoga Community College District is a great value for visual and performing arts students.
 Cuyahoga Community College District is a fairly large public school located in the city of Cleveland.

-The average tuition and fees for an in-state undergraduate at Cuyahoga Community College District are $4,472 a year.
+In-state tuition fees for undergraduate students at Cuyahoga Community College District are $4,472 per year.
 On average, visual and performing arts graduates from Cuyahoga Community College District take out $17,250 in student loans while working on their degree.

 Read full report on Visual & Performing Arts at Cuyahoga Community College District